Jesse Bromwich

 Jesse Bromwich (born 3 May 1989) is a New Zealand former professional rugby league footballer who last played as a for the Dolphins in the National Rugby League (NRL), who he also captained.

 In 2021 and 2022, Bromwich co-captained the Melbourne Storm.
 He also played in their victorious 2012, 2017 and 2020 grand finals, and the 2010 and 2013 World Club Challenges.
 Bromwich played for New Zealand, the New Zealand Māori, and the NRL All Stars at representative level.

 Early life

 Bromwich was born in Auckland, New Zealand, and is of Māori descent.
-He is the older brother of Kenny Bromwich who also plays for the Dolphins.
+He is the older brother of Kenny Bromwich who also played for both Melbourne Storm and the Dolphins.

 He played junior rugby league for the Manurewa Marlins.
 All of his junior career was spent in Auckland, being an Auckland Sea lions NJC under 18s grand finalist and Auckland Rugby League under 18s grand finalist in 2006, playing for Auckland Metro under 18s in 2007 and Auckland Māori in both 2007 and 2008.
 In 2007 he played representative football for the New Zealand Māori under 18's side.
 He moved with his family to Australia in his late teens and played for the New South Wales country club Orange Hawks in 2008.
 His good form in the 2008 season was acknowledged when he became a New South Wales Country Rugby League Group 10 under 23's representative player.